infiniticio/docs.infinitic.io/src/pages/docs/references/storage.md

 {% callout type="warning" %}

 This storage should only be used for testing purposes, as it does not persist any data.

 {% /callout %}

+## Compression

+Compression can be used to reduce the size of data stored in the database, which can help:

+- Reduce storage costs
+- Reduce network bandwidth usage
+- Improve overall performance in some cases where network is the bottleneck

+However, compression comes with a CPU overhead as data needs to be compressed before being stored and decompressed when retrieved.
+You should benchmark your specific use case to determine if compression provides a net benefit.

+Infinitic uses [Apache Commons Compress](https://commons.apache.org/proper/commons-compress/) and support the following compression algorithms:
+- gzip
+- bzip2
+- deflate

+{% callout %}

+You can change the compression settings at any time - Infinitic will automatically detect and decompress data using the compression algorithm that was used when the data was originally stored.
+This means you can safely switch between different compression algorithms or disable compression entirely without losing access to previously stored data.

+{% /callout %}

+## Cache

+Caching can significantly improve read performance by storing frequently accessed data in memory, reducing the need to query the database repeatedly.
+This can help:

+- Reduce database load
+- Improve response times for frequently accessed data
+- Reduce costs associated with database operations

+The cache implementation uses [Caffeine](https://github.com/ben-manes/caffeine), a high-performance Java caching library.
+The cache can be configured with:

+- `maximumSize`: Maximum number of entries the cache may contain
+- `expireAfterAccess`: Duration after which an entry should be automatically removed from the cache if it hasn't been accessed
+- `expireAfterWrite`: Duration after which an entry should be automatically removed from the cache after it was last written

+### Potential issue

+When deploying multiple workers, caching works effectively because messages for a specific workflow instance are always routed to the same worker.
+However, there is a potential issue to be aware of when starting and stopping workers in quick succession.

+Let's consider this scenario:

+1. Worker 1 is handling messages for Workflow A and has cached its state
+2. Worker 2 starts up and starts processing messages previously handled by Worker 1, including those of Workflow A
+   - This works fine because Worker 2 has no cached state and will fetch from the database
+3. Worker 2 is quickly shut down
+4. Messages for Workflow A return to Worker 1
+   - This can cause issues if Worker 1 still has outdated state in its cache

+{% callout type="warning" %}

+When using caching you should allow workers to run for at least the full cache duration before shutting them down.

+{% /callout %}